Cerro Araral

-Cerro Araral is a mountain located in the Andes on the border between Chile and Bolivia in the Potosí Department and in the Antofagasta Region.
+Cerro Araral is an extinct volcano located in the Andes on the border between Chile and Bolivia in the Potosí Department and in the Antofagasta Region.
 It has a height of 5647 metres, rising over a base of 3900 metres and covers an area of 109.4 km2.
 The edifice has a volume of 43.4 km3, down from 47.2 km3 due to erosion.
 Based on the erosion rate, the volcano is 1.9-2.75 and forms an alignment with Cerro Ascotan.
-Its formation may be linked to the Altiplano-Puna Magma Body.
+Its formation may be linked to the Altiplano-Puna Magma Body, which appear to have contributed to part of Araral's magmas.
 The modern snowline on the mountain lies at more than 5700 m altitude.
+There are archeological sites at its base and on its flanks.
 The volcanism is at first andesitic and later becomes intermediary between andesite and basalt, with olivine, plagioclase and pyroxene.